 "Girls aren't important!"
 Danny hissed again.

 My face burned.
-I hated Danny O'Brien.
+I never liked Danny O'Brien.

 I thought of Danny one day recently when I was working on my family tree.
 I knew my ancestors came from Ireland, but I never knew when they came or what part of Ireland they came from.
 When I asked my mother and my aunts, they didn't know either, so a few weeks ago, I visited the archives at Boston City Hall.
 I thought I'd look for an hour or so and see what I could find.

-My mother told me there was a vague rumor that her father was adopted, but no one really knew for sure.
+But I couldn’t find a birth certificate for my mother's father, Michael James Moran.
+My mother told me there was a vague rumor that he was adopted, but no one really knew for sure.

 I was determined to find the truth.

-At the library, I poured over the 1880 census records and gasped when I saw the entry for the Morans.
-Four year-old James Moran was listed as "Michael James," a nephew.
-His sister Mary was "niece."
+Back at City Hall, I poured over the 1880 census records and gasped when I saw the entry for the Morans.
+Four year-old James Moran (my grandfather) was listed as "Michael James," a nephew.
+His sister Mary was a "niece."
 That meant the old family rumors were true!
-The children were adopted, but not from an orphanage, not from strangers.
+He was adopted, but not from an orphanage, not from strangers.
 They were a niece and nephew.
-I should be able to find their parents!
+Maybe I could find their birth parents!

 "You'll have to go through each entry individually," the woman at the archives said, but it was clear that even she considered this a daunting task.